EPCCed/archer-gpu-course/applications-two-day/section-2.04/README.md

 ```
 in place of the combination of `malloc()` and `cudaMalloc()`.

-This established an effective single reference to memory which can be
+This establishes an effective single reference to memory which can be
 accessed on both host and device.

 Host/device transfers are managed automatically as the need arises.